aehebald/ResumeBuilderV1/README.md

-# AI Resume Screening Assistant
+# AI Role Requirements Assistant

 A powerful web application for HR professionals and recruiters to generate realistic resume examples (both good and bad) based on job requirements.
 Uses AI to create training examples for resume screening.